stan-dev/design-docs/designs/0004-sparse-matrices.md

 # Summary
 [summary]: #summary

-Add a sparse matrix type to the Stan language and sparse matrix operations to Stan-math to utilize operations that can take advantage of the sparsity structure.
+Add a sparse matrix type to the Stan language and sparse matrix operations to Stan math to utilize operations that can take advantage of the matrices sparsity structure.

 # Motivation
 [motivation]: #motivation